Masquerade-Circus/dragonbinder/README.md

 ## API

-Check the docs at: [https://masquerade-circus.github.io/dragonbinder](https://masquerade-circus.github.io/dragonbinder/?api)
+Check the docs at: <https://masquerade-circus.github.io/dragonbinder/?api>

+## Contributing

+Check the contributing guide at: <https://masquerade-circus.github.io/dragonbinder/?content=contributing>

 ## Development, Build and Tests

-Use `yarn dev` to watch and compile the library on every change to it.
+-   Use `yarn dev` to watch and compile the library on every change to it.

-Use `yarn build` to build the library.
+-   Use `yarn build` to build the library.

-Use `yarn test` to run tests only once.
+-   Use `yarn test` to run tests only once.

-Use `yarn dev:test` to run the tests watching changes to library and tests.
+-   Use `yarn dev:test` to run the tests watching changes to library and tests.

-Use `yarn dev:test:nyc` to run the tests watching changes and get the test coverage at last.
+-   Use `yarn dev:test:nyc` to run the tests watching changes and get the test coverage at last.

-Use `yarn docs` to build the documentation.
+-   Use `yarn docs` to build the documentation.

-Use `yarn docs:watch` to watch and rebuild the documentation on every change to the library or the md files.
+-   Use `yarn docs:watch` to watch and rebuild the documentation on every change to the library or the md files.

-Use `yarn docs:serve` to see the generated documentation locally.
+-   Use `yarn docs:serve` to see the generated documentation locally.

-## Contributing

--   Use prettify and eslint to lint your code.
--   Add tests for any new or changed functionality.
--   Update the readme with an example if you add or change any functionality.
--   Use [remark](https://www.npmjs.com/package/remark) to format md files and rebuild docs before commit.

 ## Legal